fwupd/fwupd/plugins/logitech-hidpp/README.md

 corrupt the uploading firmware.
 For application firmware we use hidraw which means the hardware keeps working while probing, and also allows us to detect paired devices.

+### How the code is organized

+Here's how the different devices are handled in the plugin:

+* Unifying receiver in runtime mode: FuLogitechHidPpRuntimeUnifying (fu-logitech-hidpp-runtime-unifying.c)
+* Unifying receiver in bootloader mode:
+  * Nordic chipset: FuLogitechHidPpBootloaderNordic (fu-logitech-hidpp-bootloader-nordic.c)
+  * TI chipset: FuLogitechHidPpBootloaderTexas (fu-logitech-hidpp-bootloader-texas.c)
+* Bolt receiver in runtime mode: FuLogitechHidPpRuntimeBolt (fu-logitech-hidpp-runtime-bolt.c)
+* Bolt receiver in bootloader mode and all peripherals:
+    FuLogitechHidPpDevice (fu-logitech-hidpp-device.c)

+FuLogitechHidPpDevice effectively handles all devices that use the HID++2.0 protocol.

+### Plugin-specific flags

+Even though the same code handles multiple different devices, there are some inherent differences in them that makes it necessary to handle some exceptional behaviors sometimes.

+In order to do that there are a few specific flags that can be used to tweak the plugin code for certain device types:

+* rebind-attach: some devices will have their device file unbound and re-bound after reset, so the device object can't be simply re-probed using the same file descriptor.
+* force-receiver-id: this flag is used to differentiate the receiver device in FuLogitechHidPpDevice, since the receiver has a specific HID++ ID.

 ## External Interface Access